redox-os/sodium/README.md

 ### Build

-Use `cargo run --features orbital` in order to build the program.
+Use `cargo +nightly run --features orbital` in order to build the program.